 In recent times most lenders have introduced mandatory genuine savings policy.
-Genuine savings shows the bank that the applicant has a bit of skin in the game, a bit of hurt money.
-Most lenders like to see 5% of the property purchase price saved in a bank account for 3 months.
-Lenders consider the following forms of genuine savings:
+Genuine savings show the bank that the applicant has a bit of skin in the game, a bit of hurt money that you have saved up yourself.

-- Savings held or accumulated over 3 months
+- ✅ Savings held or accumulated over 3 months

-- Shares or managed funds held for 3 months or greater
+- ✅ Shares or managed funds held for 3 months or greater

-- Equity in real estate
+- ✅ Equity in real estate or property

-- Term deposits held for 3 months or greater
+- ✅ Term deposits held for 3 months or greater

-- Some lenders allow exceptions if rent has been paid for the last 3 months or greater
+- ✅ Some lenders allow exceptions if rent has been paid for the last 3 months or greater

 The lender generally wants to see 5% of the purchase price held for 3 months or longer – in some cases (particularly for investment properties) lenders require greater than 5% of the purchase price as genuine savings.